owl73/westmarch-landol/class/commoner/adventureous_noble.md

+---
+title: Adventurous Noble
+parent: Commoner
+grand_parent: Classes
+---
 # Adventurous Noble
 A wealthy noble seeking more than a life fed to him by the silver spoon.

-Starting Equipment: Fine leather armor, Arming Sword, Area Map, Purse (contains 4d6x10 gold)
+**Starting Equipment:** Fine leather armor, Arming Sword, Area Map, Purse (contains 4d6x10 gold)

-Starting Skill: Intimidation
+**Starting Skill:** Intimidation

-Bonus: Your strength and charisma become 10
+**Bonus:** Your strength and charisma become 10

-Restriction: may not have more than one stat over 10 upon selection
+**Restriction:** may not have more than one stat over 10 upon selection

 ### A: Wealthy Family
 You’re from a wealthy family.
 You gain 2d6x10 gold at the start of each